 We as we know, are our own worst critics and unknowingly keep ourselves locked in the cages of our own thoughts; beating ourselves up any chance we get as if we enjoy the suffering.

 When was the last time you laughed at yourself for something?
 Do that right now and let it go.
-Life shouldn’t be taken so seriously, the universe is playful, so should we.
+Life shouldn’t be taken so seriously, the universe is playful, and so should we.

 This article 3 Simple Ways to Build Inner Strength was originally published here at isoulscience.com